1866–67 United States Senate elections: New York

 Conkling was re-elected in 1873 and 1879, and remained in office until May 17, 1881, when he resigned in protest against the distribution of federal patronage in New York by President James A. Garfield without being consulted.
 The crisis between the Stalwart and the Half-Breed factions of the Republican party arose when the leader of the New Yorker Half-Breeds William H. Robertson was appointed Collector of the Port of New York, a position Conkling wanted to give to one of his Stalwart friends.

 Pennsylvania

 The Pennsylvania election was held on January 15, 1867.
-Simon Cameron was elected by the Pennsylvania General Assembly.
+Simon Cameron was elected by the Pennsylvania General Assembly, having defeated Governor Andrew G. Curtin for the nomination of the Republican legislative caucus.

 Incumbent Republican Edgar Cowan, who was elected in 1861, was a candidate for re-election to another term, but was defeated by former Democratic Senator and former United States Secretary of War Simon Cameron, who had previously switched to the Republican Party.
 The Pennsylvania General Assembly, consisting of the House of Representatives and the Senate, convened on January 15, 1867, to elect a Senator to fill the term beginning on March 4, 1867.
 The results of the vote of both houses combined are as follows: